Venthe/gitea-helm-chart/docs/ha-setup.md

 # High Availability

-Most components (in-memory DB, volume/asset storage, code indexer) used by Gitea are not HA-ready by default.
+All components (in-memory DB, volume/asset storage, code indexer) used by Gitea must be deployed in a HA-ready fashion to achieve a full HA-ready Gitea deployment.
-The following document explains how to achieve a HA-ready Gitea deployment.
+The following document explains how to achieve this for all individual components.
-Before diving into the individual components, it is important to understand the following:

-- The resulting Gitea deployment will consist of ~ 10 pods (depending on the chosen components and their replicas)
+The resulting Gitea deployment will consist of ~ 10 pods (depending on the chosen components and their replicas).
-- One should evaluate upfront whether a HA-deployment is required as switching between HA/non-HA comes with some effort
+One should evaluate upfront whether a HA-deployment is required as switching between HA/non-HA comes with some effort.
-- If your Gitea instance is of medium to large size, a HA setup is recommended as both load handling and storage scaling can be handled in a more robust way
+For production instances, HA is always recommended to increase uptime and have a frictionless update process.

 A general comment about chart dependencies and external services:
-Instead of relying on many Gitea-specific components bootstrapped by this helm chart, it is often better to rely on an external, (managed) instances of in-memory databases, storage providers, etc..
+Instead of relying on chart dependencies, it is often better to rely on an external, (managed) instances (in-memory database, asset storage provider, database, etc.).
 Many cloud providers offer such services, at least for databases or in-memory databases.
 They might cost a bit more than using a self-hosted k8s variant but are usually easier to maintain and scale, if needed.
 Also they can be centrally managed and are not linked to the Gitea helm chart or namespace.
-Consider using external services before you start off with your Gitea HA setup.
+Please consider using external services before you start with your Gitea HA setup, it will make your life (and the life of the Gitea maintainers) easier.

-The helm chart tries to help as much as possible to simplify the provisioning of a HA-ready Gitea instance by implementing smart conditionals if `replicaCount` is set to a value > 1.
+This helm chart tries to help as much as possible to simplify and assert the provisioning of a HA-ready Gitea instance by implementing smart conditionals if `replicaCount` is set to a value > 1.
-Nevertheless, we cannot guarantee for every possible combination of dependencies to work together perfectly with different Gitea versions.
+Nevertheless, we cannot guarantee for every possible combination of Gitea settings to work together perfectly in a HA setup.
-Also the HA setup is still early days and not battle-tested yet.
-It is _highly recommended_ to have a test environment aside on which to test possible changes/upgrades before applying these to a production installation.
+As a general advice, we recommend to have a test environment aside on which to test possible changes/upgrades before applying these to a production installation.

 ## Requirements for HA

 Storage-wise, the HA-Gitea setup requires a RWX file-system which can be shared among the deployment-based replica pods.
-In addition, the following components are required for HA-readiness:
+In addition, the following components are required for full HA-readiness:

-- A HA-ready code indexer (`elasticsearch` or `meilisearch`)
+- A HA-ready issue (and optionally code) indexer: `elasticsearch` or `meilisearch`
 - A HA-ready external object/asset storage (`minio`) (optional, assets can also be stored on the RWX file-system)
 - A HA-ready cache (`redis-cluster`)
-- DB: a HA-ready DB (the built-in sqlite and postgres chart dependency will not work)
+- A HA-ready DB

 `postgres.enabled`, which default to `true`, must be set to `false` for a HA setup.
 The default `postgres` chart dependency is not HA-ready (there's a dedicated `postgres-ha` chart).